Denali: The Mountain

 The first time I saw Denali up close, it snuck up on me.
 In 2009, I had done some fancy four-wheel maneuvering with my cousin Mike and a group of new friends to his gold-panning acreage 17 miles or so beyond the pavement.
 We were way out on Petersville Road, hilly, willow-covered, difficult country off the Parks Highway by the Trapper Creek turnoff.
 The town of Talkeetna is due east, but the Susitna River slices a dose of no-access-thataway between the two places, so the turn to Talkeetna off the Parks Highway is well to the south.

-My first view of the great mountain was from Anchorage—a rare event—in November, 1991 when I spoke to the Alaska Annual EMS Symposium.
+My very first view of the great mountain was from Anchorage—a rare event—in November, 1991 when I spoke to the Alaska Annual EMS Symposium.
 I could see the great mountain from some 200 miles away, out my hotel room—memorable!

 Talkeenta is a mountaineer’s Mecca.
 Those headed for the high white slopes of Denali sign out with the park service there, and, with luck, sign back in two to four weeks later.
-We visited the famous (and quaint) town the summer of 2017.
-From Talkeetna Alaska Lodge, set on a hill outside town with an amazing view of Denali—when you can get it—we and the other patrons were reduced to taking photos of the photos of the great mountain that were hanging throughout the lodge, because the mountain was persistently swathed (as it often is) in clouds.
+We visited the famous (and quaint) town in the summer of 2017.
+From Talkeetna Alaska Lodge, set on a hill outside town with an amazing view of Denali—when you can get it—we and the other patrons were reduced to taking photos of the photos of the great mountain that were hanging throughout the lodge, because the mountain was persistently swathed in clouds (as it often is).
 From somewhere, we heard that up to fifty percent of tourists don’t actually see the real mountain.
 It’s stubborn that way.
 Actually, it’s a force unto itself, creating its own wild weather systems, including howling winds and raging storms that can last relentlessly for days.
-Although on average, about 50 percent of climbers reach Denali’s summit, this year the count was down to about 32 percent due to harsh conditions.
+Although on average, about 50 percent of climbers reach Denali’s summit, that year the count was down to about 32 percent due to harsh conditions.

 Denali is the highest peak in North America at 20,310 feet.
 And (think about it!) its topographic prominence (the vertical distance from the peak to the lowest contour line encircling it without including another higher summit), is 20,156 feet.
 (Climbers often fly in to a point higher on the mountain, but some have done the entire vertical climb.)
-And it’s in a tough place, being the northernmost mountain above 6,000 meters elevation (19,685 feet) in the world.
+And it’s in a tough place, being the northernmost mountain above 6,000 meters (19,685') elevation in the world.
 The result: mountain-generated storms that can arise quickly and with deadly results.